Revised on 31 August 2020, 9:40 a.m.

 International students who lose their job because of the pandemic are eligible for the Canada Emergency Response Benefit, but do not qualify for the Canada Emergency Student Benefit.
 The Canada Emergency Student Benefit is reserved for individuals in the following categories: Canadian citizens, registered Indians, permanent residents and protected persons recognized as such by the Immigration and Refugee Board of Canada (IRB) and IRCC.

-Lastly, the criteria for the post-graduation work permit, the gateway to applying for permanent residence, were modified to enable international students, inside or outside of Canada, to complete up to 50% of their program online by 31 December 2020.
+Lastly, the criteria for the post-graduation work permit, the gateway to applying for permanent residence, were modified to enable international students, inside or outside of Canada, to complete up to 50% of their program online by 30 April 2021, provided they eventually complete a minimum of 50% of their program of study while in Canada.
+Students who were scheduled to begin a program of study lasting 8 to 12 months between May and September 2020 will remain eligible for a post-graduation work permit even if they complete their entire program virtually from abroad.

 3. Refugees and Asylum Claimants